-- 10.1 There are two categories of fault finding: - Basic fault finding: This type of work does not involve live electrical components. - Advanced fault finding: This work is done on or near live electrical conductors or parts. - 10.2 During the third and fourth years of apprenticeship, apprentices should have the opportunity to perform fault finding under the following conditions: - A third-year apprentice may do basic fault finding but only under direct supervision and only if the supervisor has assessed and deemed them competent to undertake the task.
-A third-year apprentice should not attempt advanced fault finding.

-- A fourth-year apprentice or higher may do advanced fault finding but only under direct supervision and only if the supervisor has assessed and deemed them competent to undertake the task. - 10.3 The supervisor must ensure that the procedures for such work comply with the requirements outlined in AS/NZS 4836, which includes: - safe working practices - ensuring proper isolation of the power supply - using the right tools and safety equipment, and - using appropriate testing equipment.
+- 10.1 There are two categories of fault finding: - Basic fault finding: This type of work is not on or near live electrical conductors or parts. - Advanced fault finding: This work is done on or near live electrical conductors or parts. - 10.2 During the third and fourth years of apprenticeship, apprentices should have the opportunity to perform fault finding under the following conditions: - A third-year apprentice may do basic fault finding but only under direct supervision and only if the supervisor has assessed and deemed them competent to undertake the task.
+A third-year apprentice must not attempt advanced fault finding. - A fourth-year apprentice or higher may do basic fault finding under general supervision.
+A fourthyear apprentice or higher may do advanced fault finding but only under direct supervision and only if the supervisor has assessed and deemed them competent to undertake the task. - 10.3 Given the high-risk nature of fault finding, supervisors must stay within both visual contact and audible range (within sight and earshot) of an apprentice electrician carrying out fault finding under direct supervision. - 10.4 The supervisor must ensure that the procedures for such work comply with the requirements outlined in AS/NZS 4836, which includes: - safe working practices - ensuring proper isolation of the power supply - using the right tools and safety equipment, and - using appropriate testing equipment.

-11 Levels of supervision for specified types of electrical work
+11 Levels of supervision for specified types of electrical installation work

-- 11.1 The level of supervision for the types of electrical specified in Table 2 must be at least the level of supervision shown in that table but should be adjusted based on a competency assessment in accordance with section 7 of this document, subject to the following conditions: - · electrical work requiring direct supervision must never be supervised under general or broad supervision, and - electrical work requiring general supervision must never be supervised under broad supervision (but can be supervised under direct supervision).
+- 11.1 The level of supervision for the types of electrical installation work specified in Table 2 must be at least the level of supervision shown in that table but should be adjusted based on a competency assessment in accordance with section 7 of this document, subject to the following conditions: - electrical installation work requiring direct supervision must never be supervised under general or broad supervision, and - electrical installation work requiring general supervision must never be supervised under broad supervision (but can be supervised under direct supervision).